Noonan syndrome is a common autosomal dominant multiple congenital anomaly syndrome that was initially described over 40 years ago.

-The majority of cases of Noonan syndrome stem from mutations in three genes – PTPN11, SOS1, or RAF1.
-PTPN11 gene mutations account for half of all cases of Noonan syndrome, SOS1 gene mutations account for 10%, whereas RAF1 gene mutations account for 5 to 10% of Noonan syndrome cases.
-In 20% of people the exact cause of the disorder is still unknown.
+The majority of cases of Noonan syndrome stem from mutations in three genes including PTPN11, SOS1, or RAF1.
+PTPN11 gene mutations account for half of all cases of Noonan syndrome, whereas SOS1 and RAF1 gene mutations account for 10% and 5 to 10% of Noonan syndrome cases, respectively.
+In 20% of people with Noonan syndrome, the exact cause of the disorder is still unknown.

 Despite the lack of stringent diagnostic criteria, the principal features of Noonan syndrome are well established.
-They include short stature, congenital heart defects, unusual chest shape with pectus carinatum and pectus excavatum, broad or webbed neck, variable degree of developmental delay, cryptorchidism (undescended testes) and characteristic facial features.
+These include short stature, congenital heart defects, unusual chest shape with pectus carinatum and pectus excavatum, broad or webbed neck, variable degree of developmental delay, cryptorchidism (undescended testes), and characteristic facial features.

-The incidence of Noonan syndrome is consistent and reported to be between 1 in 1000 and 1 in 2500 live births, albeit mild expression is said to occur in 1 in 100 in the general population.
-The characteristic variable expressivity makes it difficult to identify individuals that are slightly affected.
+The incidence of Noonan syndrome is consistent and reported to be between 1 in 1,000 and 1 in 2,500 live births, albeit mild expression is said to occur in up to 1 in 100 births in the general population.
+The characteristic variable expressivity makes it difficult to identify individuals who are only slightly affected.

-Familial reappearance is consistent with an autosomal dominant mode of inheritance, but de novo mutations are more common, accounting for 60% of all cases.
-In the absence of serious congenital heart defects, there is no reduction in the life expectancy.
+Familial reappearance is consistent with an autosomal dominant mode of inheritance; however, de novo mutations are more common, accounting for 60% of all cases.
+In the absence of serious congenital heart defects, there is no reduction in life expectancy.
 Higher mortality is described in patients with cardiomyopathy.

-Researchers have found that among 1016 children with different congenital heart defects, 1.4% of them had Noonan syndrome.
+Researchers have found that among 1,016 children with different congenital heart defects, 1.4% of them had Noonan syndrome.
 The same has been shown for 7% of children requiring surgery for pulmonary stenosis.
-There is no known racial predilection for this disorder, and the average age at diagnosis is 9.
+There is no known racial predilection for this disorder, and the average age of diagnosis is 9.

 Physical and intellectual abilities tend to be normal in most adults with Noonan syndrome, although some of them necessitate multidisciplinary evaluation and regular follow-up care.
 Management guidelines were recently developed by American and European consortia, and optimized according to age with an emphasis on screening and testing for common health issues.